AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

 # Configuring Search Forms {#configuring-search-forms}

-Use **Search Forms** to customize the selection of search predicates used in the search panels available in various AEM consoles and/or panels of the author environment.
+Use **Search Forms** to customize the search facets and filters available in the various search panels of within the author environment.
 Customizing these panels makes the search functionality versatile according your specific needs.

 A [range of predicate](#predicates-and-their-settings)s are available out-of-the-box.